 A movie in the park will start at sunset (around 7 pm).
 Bring your family and enjoy this beautiful public space!

-The City of Hopkins, in partnership with the Minnehaha Creek Watershed District (MCWD) and the Met Council, is in the process of expanding and improving Cottageville Park.
+In 2015 the City of Hopkins, in partnership with the Minnehaha Creek Watershed District (MCWD) and the Met Council, completed the process of expanding and improving Cottageville Park.

-The goal of the project is to increase the amount of green space along Blake Road, improve the water quality of the Creek, and make the creek more accessible and visible to the community.
-This $3 million project will begin construction in the spring of 2015 and is anticipated to be completed in October of 2015.
+The goals of the $3 million project were to increase the amount of green space along Blake Road, improve the water quality of the Creek, and make the creek more accessible and visible to the community.

-The new park will include new play equipment, trails, lighting, a permanent community garden with water source and tool shed, and extensive new landscaping.
-When the project is complete the park will be nearly three times larger, and will accessible from both Blake Road and Lake Street.
+The new park includes new play equipment, trails, lighting, a permanent community garden with water source and tool shed, and extensive new landscaping.
+The project tripled the size of the park and made it accessible from both Blake Road and Lake Street.